priyankdudhat/Web-Development/README.md

 # WebDevelopment
 Desclaimer:
 This all exercises did from the freeCodeCamp.org website to leraning purpose.
+All exrecise avilable on website, any one can learn and solve.